Assamese cuisine: Rice

 Rice is the most important ingredient in this cuisine.
-The large varieties of rice found in the region has led to speculation that the grain was first domesticated in the Assam-Yunnan region.
+The diversity of rice grown in the region has led to speculation that the grain was first domesticated in the Assam-Yunnan region.
 Both the indica as well as the japonica varieties are grown in Assam.
 The most popular class of rice is the joha or scented rice.
 As a staple, rice is eaten either steam boiled (ukhua) or sundried (aaroi).
-Some very fine quality of rice namely, Karaballam or kauribadam etc., are available in Assam only.
+Some very high quality rice varieties, Karaballam or kauribadam etc., are available in Assam only.

-Rice is eaten as snack in many forms: roasted and ground (xandoh), boiled in its husk and flattened (chira), puffed (akhoi). kumol saul is rice that is precooked, dried and then husked; it can be simply soaked in warm water and eaten as a light meal.
+Rice is eaten as a snack in many forms: roasted and ground (xandoh), boiled in its husk and flattened (chira), puffed (akhoi).
+Kumol saul is rice that is precooked, dried and then husked; it can be simply soaked in warm water and eaten as a light meal.

 Rice is a part of all meals in Assam.
 A traditional breakfast consists of chira with yogurt and jaggery.
-Mostly farmers eat cooked rice soaked overnight (poita) simply accompanied with salt, mustard oil, onions, etc. Snacks are xandoh, kumol saul or bora saul, sticky rice, which can be eaten with sweet or salty accompaniments.
-For other major meals, rice could be boiled, steamed or wrapped in leaves and roasted.
+Typically, farmers eat cooked rice soaked overnight (poita) simply accompanied with salt, mustard oil, onions, etc. Snacks are xandoh, kumol saul or boka saul, sticky rice or bora saul, which can be eaten with sweet or salty accompaniments.
+For other major meals, rice could be boiled, steamed, or wrapped in leaves and roasted.
 'Sunga Saul' is a special preparation in which (sticky) rice (bora saul) is cooked in bamboo hollows called 'sunga'.
 'Sewa diya Bhaat' is another preparation where sticky rice is steamed over boiling water.
 They are generally served with meat or fish.
 Sticky rice is also wrapped in leaves, usually plantain leaves or tora pat, and dropped into boiling water to prepare 'tupula bhat'.

 A special class of rice preparations, called pithas are generally made only on special occasions like the Bihu.
 Made usually with soaked and ground glutinous rice (bora saul), they could be fried in oil with a sesame filling (xutuli pitha), roasted in young green bamboo over a slow fire (sunga pitha) or baked and rolled over a hot plate with a filling (kholasaporia pitha).